-- For those who desire a pristine lawn, apply pre-emergent crabgrass control (We recommend Greenview Crabgrass Plus Lawn Food.)
-This will prevent crabgrass from sprouting and feed your lawn at the same time.
+- For those who desire a pristine lawn, apply pre-emergent crabgrass control (We recommend Gro Fine Crabgrass Preventer) This will prevent crabgrass from sprouting and feed your lawn at the same time.

 - Spray dormant oil to smother overwintering insects on fruit trees and ornamental shrubs and trees.

 - Remove mulch from perennials and roses gradually as plants show signs of new growth.
 Trim off dead parts.

 - Remove those overwintering weeds such as chickweed and henbit growing in your planting beds; rake and fluff mulch after soil is dry.

 - In March, after the ground has warmed some, it is safe to plant onions, asparagus, rhubarb, strawberries, grapevines, small bush fruits, fruit and shade trees, evergreens, shrubs, and roses.

 - Prune fruit and shade trees, grapevines, and shrubs which bloom in summer and fall.
 Wait until spring bloomers such as lilac and forsythia are finished blooming before pruning them, though, or you may trim off the flower buds.

 - Trim ornamental grasses to 4-6" above the ground so that the fresh new growth can grow up through them.
 Clean up any other debris from perennials.

 - Fertilize fruit and shade trees, evergreens, shrubs, and lawns.
 Ask us, and we'll help you select the proper plant foods.